andrepolischuk/react-rotation/README.md

 ## Tips

-You can use any third-party wrapper to lazy loading the images with placeholder:
+You can use any third-party wrapper for lazy loading the images with placeholder:

 ```js
 import React from 'react'